GillHuang-Xtler/flPapers/incentive.md

 [IN12]
 [Towards Understanding the Influence of Individual Clients in Federated Learning](./Incentives/IN12_Towards_Understanding_the_Influence_of_Individual_Clients_in_Federated_Learning.pdf)

-This paper proposes Fed-Influence, to measure contribution based on sub-model parameter without retrainig as well as a estimation algorithm.
+This paper proposes Fed-Influence (client-level Influence on ), to measure contribution based on sub-model parameter without retrainig as well as a estimation algorithm.
 It works well on both convex and non-convex loss functions and does not require the final model to be optimal.
+This paper gives clear illustration for the Inluence Function over current work.

 [IN15]
 [A_Multi-player_Game_for_Studying_Federated_Learning](./Incentives/IN15_A_Multi-player_Game_for_Studying_Federated_Learnin.pdf)